Loyalty, communication and trust – 3 fundamentals for building a successful remote working team culture

 Understand the needs of your staff

 Understanding the needs of your employees and your clients will be crucial.
 Timing will be everything.
 Go too early and you may be profiteering, go too late and you’ll miss the boat.

 During this period there will be significant changes throughout our lives, both personally and professionally.
 We are all going to be affected by this thing, some horrendously so, but there are still benefits.

 Phase 1 – Adjusting to a life with Covid-19

-The number one priority was to protect people and it was nice to hear businesses say they put people first and it actually be true; right across the board from the smallest to the largest, people were at the heart of the response.
+The number one priority was to protect people and it was nice to hear businesses say they put people first and it actually be true.
+From the smallest to the largest, people were at the heart of the response.
 Protect the vulnerable and add ‘social distancing’ to your everyday language.